Partnerships icon Partnerships

 The University Corporation for Atmospheric Research (UCAR) is a nonprofit consortium of more than 100 North American member colleges and universities focused on research and training in the atmospheric and related Earth system sciences.
 Through community programs, UCAR supports and extends the capabilities of its academic consortium.

 Within NOAA, NOAA Ocean Exploration regularly partners with offices across the agency, from the National Ocean Service to NOAA Fisheries.
 We have a long-standing partnership with the NOAA Office of Marine and Aviation Operations, which operates NOAA Ship Okeanos Explorer as well as other vessels within NOAA’s fleet that are used for exploration.
-The management, archiving, and delivery of data collected through OER-supported expeditions happens through a partnership with NOAA’s National Centers for Environmental Information.
-Cooperation with other federal agencies, such as the U.S. Geological Survey, Bureau of Ocean Energy Management, NASA, and U.S. Navy, also plays an important role in our mission to explore the deep ocean.
+The management, archiving, and delivery of data collected through NOAA Ocean Exploration-supported expeditions happens through a partnership with NOAA’s National Centers for Environmental Information.
+Cooperation with other federal agencies, such as the U.S. Geological Survey, the Bureau of Ocean Energy Management, NASA, and the U.S. Navy, also plays an important role in our mission to explore the deep ocean.